 Variables/ Triggers

 To build your app with unlimited expressiveness, you may define variables or trigger remote actions.
-Triggers are just variables where the result returned is not relevant; what is important is the remote action performed, e.g. sending an email.

 There are four types of variables:

-• String
+• String (e.g. "cat", "dog" etc.)

 You will add these in the BEFORE or AFTER section of a step in your app.
 You can name variables however you wish; however, they should be continuous - e.g. my_variable instead of my variable.

-Once created, the variables get a V. in front of them, and you can access them as ${V.my_var}
+Once created, variables get a V. in front of them, and you can access them as ${V.my_var}

 You can choose the default value if there is some error, or if you wish to use a number separator.
 You will see more detailed contextual help how to use by clicking on "Supported expressions".